Prashant2556/paponame/README.md

 # practical-demo
-This is first git reposetry.
+This is first git repository.